mhaugrud/msumcspy/_sources/PythonTurtle/TherangeFunction.rst

     stop it helps to simply think that the sequence begins with start and continues as long as the number is less than stop.

 Here are a two examples for you to run.
-Try them and then add another line below to create a sequence starting at 10 and going up to 20 (including 20).

 .. activecode:: ch03_5